 As a student within MIE you are part of a vibrant and innovative community which continues to design and develop new courses.
-We now have more than 1000 students registered on our courses which include the Bachelor in Education degree, the Bachelor in Science (Education Studies) degree, the Bachelor in Science (Early Childhood Education) degree, the International Foundation Programme, the Professional Masters in Education - Primary Teaching, five Masters in Education Studies courses (Intercultural education, Early Childhood Education, Visual Arts, Inquiry-Based Learning and Leadership in Christian Education) and the Professional Diploma in Education (Further Education).
+We now have more than 1000 students registered on our courses which include; the Bachelor in Education degree, the Bachelor in Education through the medium of Irish degree, the Bachelor in Science (Education Studies) degree, the Bachelor in Science (Early Childhood Education) degree, the International Foundation Programme, the Professional Masters in Education - Primary Teaching, five Masters in Education Studies courses (Intercultural Learning and Leadership, Early Childhood Education, Visual Arts, Inquiry-Based Learning and Leadership in Christian Education) and the Professional Diploma in Education (Further Education).
 We are committed to educating leaders for the twenty-first century who share a professional belief in, and moral commitment to, working towards excellence, equity, diversity and social justice within educational settings and communities at home and abroad.